Who is your water provider?

 - The maximum peak-week flow is 7.7 MGD.

 - The wastewater collection within the District is accomplished through approximately 187 miles of collection lines.

 - The collection system functions primarily by gravity flow; however, lift stations are utilized at some points along the system.

-- The wastewater collection lines range in size from 8 to 35 inches and consist primarily of PVC (plastic) and vitrified clay pipe.
+- The wastewater collection lines range in size from 8 to 35 inches and consist primarily of PVC (plastic).